Hirschi High School: History

-Recognizing the urgent need for a junior and senior high school in northern Wichita Falls, benefactor and businessman John R. Hirschi turned over the ownership of property to the WFISD; and, in September 1962, John Hirschi Junior-Senior High School opened, under the leadership of Principal A. D. Neal.
+Recognizing the urgent need for a junior and senior high school in northern Wichita Falls, benefactor and businessman John R. Hirschi turned over the ownership of property to the WFISD; and, in September 1962, John Hirschi Junior-Senior High School opened under the leadership of Principal A. D. Neal.
 During its inaugural year, students chose Columbia Blue and Scarlet Red as the official school colors, and the Husky as the school's mascot.
+Hirschi was the third oldest public high school in Wichita Falls at the time of its closure.

 Even though Hirschi never saw the school completed, his daughter, Mrytle Hirschi Ledford, remained committed to the education of Hirschi students until her death in 1994, often awarding scholarships and financial assistance to students.

 During the early 1970s, the school enrollment exceeded capacity, forcing the construction of a new building for a separate junior high school.
 The new Hirschi Junior High School was, for a brief time, called Northwest Junior High, and was later renamed Kirby Junior High in honor of former WFISD Superintendent G.H.
 Kirby.

-The Husky Field House, which also houses the band hall, was constructed for the basketball and volleyball teams during the early 1980s and is unique to the area because of its tartan playing surfaces.
+The Husky Field House, which also housed the band hall, was constructed for the basketball and volleyball teams during the early 1980s and was unique to the area because of its tartan playing surfaces.

 In 1992, Hirschi High School became an official magnet school by adding a strong math/science based curriculum as well as a multimillion-dollar technology lab on the second floor.
 In 1998, Hirschi became an IB World School and graduated its first diploma and certificate recipients in 2002.
 Authorized to offer the IB Middle Years Program since February 2002, Hirschi operates the program in conjunction with Kirby Junior High.

 In conjunction with Midwestern State University (MSU), Hirschi introduced dual-credit courses, in January 2009, to be taught on campus by an MSU professor.

-Hirschi has traditionally had a strong military presence, because of the school's proximity to Sheppard Air Force Base, and consequently having many students whose parents are active or retired military personnel.
+With strong ties to the military because of the school's proximity to Sheppard Air Force Base, many Hirschi students had parents who are active duty or retired military.

-Hirschi is the third oldest public high school in Wichita Falls.
+In 2024 WFISD opened two new high schools – Legacy and Memorial – which opened for classes in the Fall of 2024.
+This meant Hirschi High shut its doors permanently at the end of the 2023-2024 school year, with students moving to one of the two new high schools.
+The campus was turned into a middle school following the 2023-2024 school year, replacing Kirby Junior High.